lhcb/starterkit-lessons/first-development-steps/03a-gaudi.md

 const Anything* p_anything = m_anything.get();
 ```

-> ## Notes on the new syntax
+{% callout "Notes on the new syntax" %}
->
-> Adding AnyDataHandle as a member variable breaks compatibility with the `using` statement, so you will need to explicitly define the constructor.
+Adding AnyDataHandle as a member variable breaks compatibility with the `using` statement, so you will need to explicitly define the constructor.
-{: .callout}
+{% endcallout %}

 This works by replacing inheritance with *type erasure*.